wvmitchell/time-translator/README.md

 A component will not appear at all if its value happens to be zero.
 Hence, 1 minute and 0 seconds is not valid, but it should be just 1 minute.

 A unit of time must be used "as much as possible".
 It means that the function should not return 61 seconds, but 1 minute and 1 second instead.
 Formally, the duration specified by of a component must not be greater than any valid more significant unit of time.

+## Using the tests

+Some example tests have already been created for you.
+You only need make them pass.
+You can get started by running the following commands:

+1) Clone the repo: `git clone git@github.com:wvmitchell/time-translator.git`
+2) Move in and install dependencies: `cd time-translator && npm i`
+3) Run the tests: `npm test`
+4) Alternatively, run the tests in watch mode: `npm run test:watch`
+5) Make the first test pass, then move on to the first skipped test

+## Important notes
+1) Other than unskipping tests, you do not need to alter the test file.

+## Submitting your solution
+* Open up a pull request to this repo using a forked copy of the repo to your own Github account.
+Once you've done that, drop a message in the #frontend channel linking us to your PR.